sushenghua/EOS_Contracts_Inheritance/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 >>>

 - Note: for every inheritance allocation record being served, the client need to pay the service respectivelly.
 The client can deposit enough tokens for all the allocations to process or do that separately as long as the mining conditions unmet and no mining occurs.
-Otherwise error message will be presented
+Otherwise error message will be presented during the mining process which cause the inheritance service stopped.

 #### claim
 call the following action will claim the assets including previous deposit and mining reward